The One Codex Blog Posts tagged with metagenomics

 Academic Study Data Shows One Codex’s Superior Performance for Metagenomic Analysis

 When analyzing microbiome data, it’s very important to know that you are detecting the microbes that are truly present and that the predicted abundances are accurate.1 However, it can be a lot of work to test and validate microbiome analysis tools across a wide range of conditions.
 We are very grateful to a group of academic researchers from Weill Cornell Medicine, UC-Riverside, IBM, University of Vermont, HudsonAlpha, & Drexel University who performed those evaluations and contributed them to the community.
+Today we’re happy to present some results from an independent academic evaluation.2 Using the same datasets and accuracy metrics shows the performance of One Codex is superior to a range of other tools for microbiome analysis.

 Read more →